jsplumb/jsplumb/README.md

 # jsPlumb
 jsPlumb provides a means for a developer to visually connect elements on their web pages.
 It uses SVG or Canvas in modern browsers, and VML on IE 8 and below.
-The latest version is 1.3.16.
+The latest version is 1.4.0.

-The project started out life on Google Code and has been hosted there for the last two years; from version 1.3.4 onwards it also lives here on GitHub.
-The source repo is now being synchronised between the two.
-I did this because I didn't want to lose the project history (issues etc), and I know some people checkout the source from Google Code.

-__All issues should be reported on Google Code until I can import everything from there at once.__

-For users upgrading from earlier versions to 1.3.x - there are a few minor backwards incompatibilities.
-Please see the changelog.
+The project started out life on Google Code and was hosted there up until April 30, 2013.
+From May 1st, 2013, jsPlumb lives on GitHub only.

-If you're new to jsPlumb, please do take the time to read the [documentation](http://jsplumb.org/doc/usage.html).
+If you're new to jsPlumb, please do take the time to read the [documentation](http://jsplumb.org/doc).
 There are a few integration issues that you should be aware of: z-index needs special attention, for example.

 ## Requirements
 - jQuery:

-jsPlumb requires jQuery 1.3.x or later; it has been tested on 1.3.2, 1.4.x, 1.5.x, 1.6.x, 1.7.x and 1.8.x.
-To support
-dragging, you will need jQueryUI 1.7.x or 1.8.x.
+jsPlumb requires jQuery 1.3.x or later; it has been tested on 1.3.2, 1.4.x, 1.5.x, 1.6.x, 1.7.x, 1.8.x and 1.9.x.
+To support dragging, you will need jQueryUI 1.7.x or 1.8.x.
 NOTE: jQuery 1.8.x only works with jQueryUI 1.8.22 and above.

 __There is a bug in jQuery 1.6.x and 1.7.x's SVG support for IE9__ - see [this issue](http://bugs.jquery.com/ticket/10832).
 It means that mouse events do not get posted.
 There is another discussion of the issue [here](http://forum.jquery.com/topic/1-6-2-broke-svg-hover-events).
 This issue is fixed in jQuery 1.8.

 - MooTools: